Caring for someone nearing end of life

 If you've only recently become a carer or aren’t already getting support, it is important to take advantage of the help on offer to you as a unpaid carer.
 You can find out more about this in our where to start section.

 The Caring for Carers website is full of advice and information for carers who are looking after someone with palliative care needs.
-It has been created by a partnership of organisations including Marie Curie, Carers Trust and Carers NI.
+It has been created by a partnership of organisations including Marie Curie, Carers Trust and Carers Northern Ireland.

 What do you need to consider?